Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 Creating a test
 ----------------
-See :doc:`Testing the performance of your EPL apps and smart rules <performance-testing>` for details on creating and running performance tests.
+See `Testing the performance of your EPL apps and smart rules <performance-testing.rst#testing-the-performance-of-your-epl-apps-and-smart-rules>`_ for details on creating and running performance tests.

 To create a test, you can either copy an existing test (such as one of our samples) and rename it, or by running: